Round Up for Kids’ Nutrition Education

 Blue Watermelon Project

-Led by James Beard award-winning chef, Charleen Badman, Blue Watermelon Project delivers interactive cooking and gardening lessons to students across Phoenix, enhancing their relationship with food.
+Led by James Beard award-winning chef, Charleen Badman, Blue Watermelon Project delivers interactive cooking and gardening lessons to students across Phoenix and Tucson, enhancing their relationship with food.
 Serving grades K-12, Blue Watermelon Project ties together culinary and garden-based education while highlighting a food’s history and place in our culture.
-Through their Chef in The Garden program, Blue Watermelon Project teaches students how to grow and prepare healthy dishes that they can easily make at home or share with the community through their annual Feeding the Future cooking competition.
+Through their Chef in The Garden program, Blue Watermelon Project teaches students how to grow and prepare healthy dishes they can easily make at home or share with the community through their annual Feeding the Future cooking competition.

 DALLAS